uga-libraries/ASpace_Batch_Export-Cleanup-Upload/README.md

 #### Prerequisites
 1. Install Python 3 on your computer.
 You can install python using the following link: https://www.python.org/downloads/
-2. Packages as specified in requirements.txt
+2. Install packages as specified in requirements.txt
 3. Your ArchivesSpace Instance's API URL (8089), your username and password
-4. (OPTIONAL) XTF hostname URL, XTF remote path for EAD files, and XTF indexer path to re-index new and/or changed files.
+4. (OPTIONAL) XTF hostname URL, XTF remote path for EAD files, XTF indexer path to re-index new and/or changed files,
+5. and XTF lazy index path to update the .lazy files with appropriate permissions for rw-rw-r.

 #### Installing
 1. Clone/Download or Fork the Master branch